Kitware/ParaView/Plugins/GmshReader/README.md

 Loading the ParaView Gmsh reader plugin:
 ---------------------------------------

-First make sure that libgmsh.so will be found at runtime, this will be automatic if you have set a standard CMAKE_INSTALL_PREFIX for gmsh
+First make sure that libgmsh.so will be found at runtime.
+This will be automatic if you have set a standard CMAKE_INSTALL_PREFIX for gmsh.
 Alternativaly, you can set LD_LIBRARY_PATH to the directory containing libgmsh.so.

 Open up ParaView, from the "Tools" menu, then choose "Manage Plugins".